A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the

 \section{Introduction}

 Electrons in localized orbitals exhibit strong interaction effects.
-Their ab-initio description, in condensed matter physics, have made progress thanks to the developpement of the LDA+U\cite{Anisimov91,Anisimov97} and LDA+DMFT methods\cite{georges96,Anisimov97,Lichtenstein98,georges2004,Kotliar06,Held07}.
-This last method has in particular been very successful to describe both the itinerant and localized behavior of strongly interacting electrons.
+Their ab-initio description, in condensed matter physics, have made progress thanks to the development of the DFT+U\cite{Anisimov91,Anisimov97} and DFT+DMFT methods\cite{georges96,Anisimov97,Lichtenstein98,georges2004,Kotliar06,Held07}.
+This last method has in particular been very successful to describe both the itinerant and localized behaviour of strongly interacting electrons.

-Whereas LDA+U is implemented routinely in DFT electronic structure codes to compute all kinds of properties, frameworks to implement LDA+DMFT for an arbitrary basis (e.g plane waves) have emerged only recently.
+Whereas DFT+U is implemented routinely in DFT electronic structure codes to compute all kinds of properties, frameworks to implement DFT+DMFT for an arbitrary basis (e.g plane waves) have emerged only recently.
 Two different schemes both using Wannier functions were used: the construction\cite{marzari_wannier_1997_prb} of Maximally Localized Wannier Function (MLWF)\cite{Lechermann06} or NMTO\cite{Pavarini04} and the calculation of Projected Local Orbitals (PLO)\cite{Anisimov05,Amadon08,Korotin08,Aichhorn09,Haule10}.
-The PLO framework is light and does not require the calculation of MLWF: In particular, MLWF for f-electrons systems might be technically difficult to compute.
+The PLO framework is light and does not require the calculation of MLWF: in particular, MLWF for f-electrons systems might be technically difficult to compute.